-In 1994 I bought a period house and before you know it, I'd started a little antiques business totally obssessed by beautiful objects and the cut and thrust of buying and selling at international antiques fairs.
+In 1994 I bought a period house and before you know it, I'd started a little antiques business totally obsessed by beautiful objects and the cut and thrust of buying and selling at international antiques fairs.
 I could not get enough knowledge handling pots, glass, furniture, anything I could get my hands on at auctions, sales, fairs.
 And I read and read and read.
 I started to offer brand new luxury gift products too, and I continue that here from this online shop with the lovely Culinary Concepts ranges.

 I finally left the 'chalk face' as we used to call it in 2008 with a thirst to study again and concentrate on the more professional aspects of art, antiques and decorative objects.
 I spent 2 years studying the art market.
 I learned so much...oh so much with a brilliant course tutor who really inspired me.
-Equipped with a Masters in Arts Market Appraisal, what then?
+Equipped with a Masters in Arts Market Appraisal, what then indeed?

 |Opening Art Galleries|

-Just by chance, I popped into a quaint little tearoom in my home town and asked if they would be interested in displaying and selling my Culinary Concepts range.
+In 2010, just by chance, I popped into a quaint little tearoom in my home town and asked if they would be interested in displaying and selling my Culinary Concepts range.
 By the end of the encounter, we had agreed to start up an art gallery in the space upstairs.
 I founded and managed Harriet's Art Gallery for a year.
 I got together a group of 30 artists and makers from the area, which was pretty straight forward as I had been involved in Artists' Open Studios events too at the time.
-Moreover I'd introduced an art editorial to a brilliant regional magazine The Moment and got artists and makers to run ads which we offered at huge discount prices....them being poor artists an' all that.
+Moreover I'd introduced an art editorial to a brilliant regional magazine The Moment and got artists and makers to run ads which we offered at huge discount prices....them being poor artists an' all that!!!